smithy-lang/smithy-rs/design/src/rfcs/rfc0004_retry_behavior.md

 ### Disabling retries

-Here's an example app that creates a service-specific config with custom retry behavior disabling retries and then logs your AWS user's identity
+Here's an example app that creates a shared config that disables retries and then logs your AWS user's identity

 ```rust
 use aws_sdk_sts as sts;